 6.4A.2.0 General

-For intra-band contiguous carrier aggregation, the requirements in subclauses 6.4A.2.1, 6.4A.2.2, and 6.4A.2.3.
+For intra-band contiguous and non-contiguous carrier aggregation, the requirements in subclauses 6.4A.2.1, 6.4A.2.2, and 6.4A.2.3.

 All the parameters defined in subclause 6.4A.2 are defined using the measurement methodology specified in Annex F.